What are the Best Travel Cameras

 Level: Beginner Intermediate

-Price. $869.95 At ==> Amazon <==
+Price.
+Check at ==> Amazon <==

 Sony ZV-1

-The Sony ZV-1 is one of the the best pocketable alternatives if you’re primarily interested in shooting trip video rather than stills.
+The Sony ZV-1 is one of the best pocketable alternatives if you’re primarily interested in shooting trip video rather than stills.
 It brings together the best video-focused capabilities of Sony’s RX100 series.

 Sony’s most recent autofocus system is arguably the best in a tiny camera.
 The ZV-1 is less convenient for stills shooters than the RX100 VII due to the lack of an electronic viewfinder.